beki1337/FlaskGuard/README.md

 is_valid, error_messages = validate_user_request(request)

 request = {"name": "eeeeeeeeeee", "age": 23, "range": 2}
-# Returns (False, {"error_messages": ["The 'name' field must be 10 characters or less,
+# Returns (False, {"error_messages": ["The 'name' field must be 10 size or less,
-#  and at least 0 characters or more, but is actually 11 characters long."]})
+#  and at least 0 size or more, but is actually 11 characters long."]})
 is_valid, error_messages = validate_user_request(request)